Persecution of Biharis in Bangladesh: East Pakistan War, 1971

+The Liberation War Museum of Bangladesh has downplayed such massacres, calling them "isolated incidents."

 Aftermath

 Mukti Bahini

 Allegations have been made that Mukti Bahini, the Bengali resistance force, backed by Indian government, from East Pakistan, killed non-Bengalis (primarily West Pakistanis and Biharis) in the aftermath of the Bangladesh Liberation War.
-Sarmila Bose, in her book Dead Reckoning: Memories of the 1971 Bangladesh War, accused Bangladeshi liberation accounts of ignoring atrocities against Urdu-speaking people in East Pakistan.
-However, Bose's book is considered controversial.
-Her book was highly criticized by many historians, journalists and the writers.

 Refugee crisis

 The Bangladesh government announced Presidential Order 149 in 1972, offering citizenship to Biharis.
 According to government sources 600,000 Biharis accepted the offer, and 539,669 opted to return to Pakistan.
 But according to historian Partha Ghosh approximately 470,000 Biharis out of a total of 700,000 Biharis opted to be repatriated to Pakistan through the International Red Cross.
 Several groups in Pakistan have urged their government to accept the Biharis.

 Surur Hoda, a Socialist leader, played an active role in solving the refugee crisis.
 He organized a delegation, headed by British Labour Party politician David Ennals and Ben Whitaker, which encouraged many refugees to return to Pakistan.
-In a 1974 agreement, Pakistan accepted 170,000 Bihari refugees; however, the repatriation process has since stalled.
+In a 1974 agreement, Pakistan accepted 170,000 Bihari refugees; however, the repatriation process later stalled.

 Organisations such as Refugees International have urged both governments to "grant citizenship to the hundreds of thousands of people who remain without effective nationality".
 During his 2002 trip to Bangladesh, Pakistan president Pervez Musharraf said he sympathised with the plight of the Biharis but could not allow them to emigrate to Pakistan.
 As of 2006, the Office of the United Nations High Commissioner for Refugees (UNHCR) had not addressed the plight of the Biharis.
 On 19 May 2008, the Dhaka High Court approved citizenship and voting rights for about 150,000 refugees who were minors at the time of Bangladesh's 1971 war of independence.
 Those born in the country since the war also gained citizenship and the right to vote.